 At a minimum, Standard IV(C) requires that members and candidates with supervisory responsibility make reasonable efforts to prevent and detect violations by ensuring the establishment of effective compliance systems.
-However, an effective compliance system goes beyond enacting a code of ethics, establishing policies and procedures to achieve compliance with the code and applicable law, and reviewing employee actions to determine whether they are following the rules.
+An effective compliance system goes beyond enacting a code of ethics; it also includes establishing policies and procedures to achieve compliance with the code and applicable law and reviewing employee actions to determine whether they are following the rules.

 To be effective supervisors, members and candidates should implement education and training programs on a recurring or regular basis for employees under their supervision.
 Such programs will assist the employees with meeting their professional obligations to practice in an ethical manner within the applicable legal system.

-Further, establishing incentives-monetary or otherwise-for employees not only to meet business goals but also to reward ethical behavior offers supervisors another way to assist employees in complying with their legal and ethical obligations.
+Further, establishing incentives-monetary or otherwise-for employees not only to meet business goals but also to reward ethical behavior can be an effective method for encouraging employees to comply with their legal and ethical obligations.

 Often, especially in large organizations, members and candidates may have supervisory responsibility but not the authority to establish or modify firm-wide compliance policies and procedures or incentive structures.
-Such limitations should not prevent a member or candidate from working with his or her own superiors and within the firm structure to develop and implement effective compliance tools, including but not limited to:
+Such limitations should not prevent members and candidates from working with their own superiors and within the firm structure to develop and implement effective compliance tools, including but not limited to

 - a code of ethics,

 - compliance policies and procedures,

 - education and training programs,

 - an incentive structure that rewards ethical conduct, and

-- adoption of firm-wide best practice standards (e.g., the GIPS standards, the CFA Institute Asset Manager Code of Professional Conduct).
+- adoption of firm-wide best practice standards (e.g., the GIPS standards and the CFA Institute Asset Manager Code of Professional Conduct).

-A member or candidate with supervisory responsibility should bring an inadequate compliance system to the attention of the firm's senior managers and recommend corrective action.
-If the member or candidate clearly cannot discharge supervisory responsibilities because of the absence of a compliance system or because of an inadequate compliance system, the member or candidate should decline in writing to accept supervisory responsibility until the firm adopts reasonable procedures to allow adequate exercise of supervisory responsibility.
+A member or candidate with supervisory responsibility must bring an inadequate compliance system to the attention of the firm's senior managers and recommend corrective action.
+If the member or candidate clearly cannot discharge supervisory responsibilities because of the absence of a compliance system or because of an inadequate compliance system, the member or candidate should decline to accept supervisory responsibility until the firm adopts reasonable procedures to allow adequate exercise of supervisory responsibility.